-Paid parental leave: 100% of the employee's last weekly earnings is paid for up to 14 weeks.
+Paid parental leave: 100% of the employee's average gross weekly earnings in the best 26 of the last 52 weeks of earnings before childbirth or adoption is paid for up to 18 weeks.
 The benefit is paid to one parent or shared between both parents if they are both eligible.

-The maximum benefit is NZ\$504.10 of gross earnings a week
+The maximum weekly benefit is NZ\$527.72 (gross).

-Self-employed persons who earn less than the equivalent of 10 hours a week at the highest adult minimum wage receive the minimum benefit.
+Self-employed persons who earn less than the equivalent of 10 hours a week at the highest adult minimum wage receive the minimum benefit

-The minimum benefit for self-employed persons is NZ\$142.50 a week.
+The minimum weekly benefit for self-employed persons is NZ\$152.50 (gross).

 Benefit adjustment: The maximum benefit is adjusted annually on July 1, according to the increase in net average ordinary time weekly earnings.
 Net average ordinary time weekly earnings are determined by the quarterly employment survey published by Statistics New Zealand.
-The minimum benefit for the self-employed is adjusted annually on July 1, according to the increase in the highest minimum wage.
+The minimum benefit for self-employed persons is adjusted annually on July 1, according to the increase in the highest minimum wage.